Forced labor of Germans in the Soviet Union

-Recent disclosures from the Soviet archives
+Disclosures from the Soviet archives

 Since the fall of the USSR the Soviet archives have been accessible to researchers.
-The Russian scholar Pavel Polian in 2001 published an account of the deportations during the Soviet era, Against Their Will.
+In 2001, the Russian scholar Pavel Polian published an account of the deportations during the Soviet era, Against Their Will.
 Polian's study detailed the Soviet statistics on the employment of German civilian labor during the Stalin era.
-The study was published by Central European University Press.

-In 1943 Ivan Maisky, the Soviet ambassador to the UK, was ordered by the Soviet government to form a task force on the issue of post-war reparations from Germany.
+In 1943, Ivan Maisky, the Soviet ambassador to the UK, was ordered by the Soviet government to form a task force on the issue of post-war reparations from Germany.
 Maisky's report of August 1944 proposed the employment of German civilian labor in the USSR as part of war reparations.
 At the Yalta Conference the Soviet Union made it clear to the Western Allies that they intended to employ German civilian labor as part of war reparations, at this time the U.S. and UK did not raise any objections to the Soviet use of German civilian labor.

-By the summer of 1944 the Soviet forces had reached the Balkans that had ethnic German minorities.
+By the summer of 1944, the Soviet forces had reached the Balkans that had ethnic German minorities.
 State Defense Committee Order 7161 of December 16, 1944 instructed to intern all able-bodied Germans of ages 17–45 (men) and 18-30 (women) residing within the territories of Romania (67,332 persons), Hungary (31,920 persons), Yugoslavia (12,579 persons), which were under the control of the Red Army.
-Consequently, 111,831 (61,375 men and 50,456 women) able bodied adult ethnic Germans from Romania, Yugoslavia, and Hungary were deported for forced labor to the USSR.
+Consequently, 111,831 (61,375 men and 50,456 women) able-bodied adult ethnic Germans from Romania, Yugoslavia, and Hungary were deported for forced labor to the USSR.